vvmnnnkv/libtorchjs/README.md

 Node.js [non-blocking model](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/) is great for scheduling heavy computational tasks such as NN inference.
 This wrapper provides async methods that do not block event loop, so it's possible to use it in a web-service.

+This module was made just for fun, to check if it's easily possible to create [image style transfer app with Node.js](https://github.com/vvmnnnkv/nodejs-style-transfer).

 ## Installation

 With npm: `npm i --save libtorchjs`